Best Cash Back Business Credit Card in Canada for 2026

 To get a business credit card, you need to operate a registered business.
 When applying for a card, you'll have to provide business details like your company name, address, and income.
 You'll also need to decide whether you'd like to authorize employees to have access to the business line of credit.

-Note that some business credit cards have specific requirements, like minimum income or residency in a particular province.
+Note that some business credit cards have specific requirements, like a minimum income threshold or residency in a particular province.

 FAQ